Quick: the 1% is coming – look classy

 Hedge funds, meanwhile, are pooled investment funds that invest across the spectrum of stocks, bonds, currencies, commodities, and “derivatives” (like options and futures).
 The hope is that it’ll give them a better chance of generating a profit for investors whether markets rise or fall.
 For example, a hedge fund might bet Amazon’s stock will rise and “short” the rest of the companies it’s usually grouped with (its index).
 That way it’ll make money if Amazon’s stock price increases, and benefit if those other stocks fall, too.

-In a rising market – such as the US’s over the last decade – hedge fund returns haven’t been all that impressive on average.
+In a rising market – such as the US’s in the decade leading up to 2020 – hedge fund returns haven’t been all that impressive on average.
 But in a downturn, they come into their own, helping wealthy investors cushion potential losses elsewhere.

 Problem is, hedge funds and private equity tend to be pretty risky and therefore require their investors to be “accredited” – not just knowledgeable about financial markets, but rich enough to take on the risk.
 In the US that means having either a $200,000 salary or assets of at least $1 million.
 But things might be changing…